Contact us

 Professional Investor Funds (PIFs) investing as cryptocurrencies, often referred to as Crypto Hedge Funds, will need to ensure that the parties to the Scheme and sufficient service providers have sufficient knowledge in the field of information technology, virtual technologies and their underlying technologies which is not limited to DLT.
 A minimum of three directors will be required one of whom must be a local director who can also act as compliance and MLRO.
 At least one of these directors must be competent in IT as reiterated above.

 A minimum of two investors is required who will need to maintain a minimum investment of EUR 100,000 respectively at all times.
-Assessments will need to be undertake to ensure the quality of the cryptocurrencies invested in and whether they fit the risk profile of the PIF.
+Assessments will need to be undertaken to ensure the quality of the cryptocurrencies invested in and whether they fit the risk profile of the PIF.

 Our Fintech experts have longstanding experience in the field of investment funds and have already been chosen as the team of choice by individuals seeking to set up crypto funds.
-For more information we invite you to read our factsheet.
+For more information, we invite you to read our factsheet.

 Malta the Blockchain Island